-2. Encourage your workplace to plan their landscape with pollinators in mind.
-Recommend less short green grass and more vibrant native flowering plants!
+2. Encourage your workplace and community institutions to landscape with pollinators in mind.
+Recommend fewer short green lawns and more vibrant native flowering plants!

 3. Abstain from using pesticides and herbicides.
 Pick weeds by hand instead of spraying chemicals that are toxic to pollinators.

 4. Buy local and organic produce when possible.
 Conventionally grown crops often rely on mono-cropping, which is highly destructive to pollinator habitat.
 Become a patron of your local farmers’ market and natural food stores, and look for the USDA organic label when shopping.

 5. Become a member of AdkAction.org - Amplify your impact by supporting the programming we provide through the Adirondack Pollinator Project.
 Join now.